Westmoorings

 Westmoorings is a residential area in the region of Diego Martin on the island Trinidad, west of Port of Spain, the capital of Trinidad and Tobago.
-This suburb consists of mainly lower middle class to upper-class families and is generally known throughout the country for its upscale housing and expatriate population.
+This suburb consists mainly of upper-class families and is generally known throughout the country for its upscale housing and expatriate population.
 This area mainly consists of small apartments and large upscale houses.
 It also has a few offshore moorings, a mall (The Falls at Westmall), a government college (St. Anthony's College), the International School of Port of Spain, and a private primary school, Dunross Preparatory School.
 It is bordering the sea and Diego Martin river.